CircuitVerse/Interactive-Book/index.md

 ## Audience

-This book is mainly prepared for the students who are intrested in the concepts of digital circuits and Computer Logical Organization.
+This book is mainly prepared for the students who are interested in the concepts of digital circuits and Computer Logical Organization.
 Digital circuits contain a set of Logic gates and these can be operated with binary values, 0 and 1.

 ### Prerequisites
 Before you start learning from this Book, I hope that you are have some basic knowledge about computer and how it works.